Using pgBackRest for Backup and Restore

 database size: 30MB, database backup size: 30MB

-repo1: backup set size: 4.0MB, backup size: 4.0MB
+repo1: backup set size: 4.0MB, backup size: 4.0MB-

 Invoke the pgBackRest

-:pgbackrest restore --config=/home/ec2-user/demo/n1/pgedge/backrest/demo_stanza_n1.yaml --set=20250530-125414F --stanza=demo_stanza_n1 --delta --archive-mode=off INFO: restore command begin 2.53.1: --archive-mode=off --config=/home/ec2-user/demo/n1/pgedge/backrest/demo_stanza_n1.yaml --delta --exec-id=61790-4f1fd333 --log-level-console=info --pg1-path=/home/ec2-user/demo/n1/pgedge/data/pg16 --process-max=3 --repo1-cipher-pass=<redacted> --repo1-cipher-type=aes-256-cbc --repo1-path=/var/lib/pgbackrest/n1 --repo1-type=posix --set=20250530-125414F --stanza=demo_stanza_n1 INFO: repo1: restore backup set 20250530-125414F, recovery will start at 2025-05-30 12:54:14 INFO: remove invalid files/links/paths from '/home/ec2-user/demo/n1/pgedge/data/pg16' INFO: write updated /home/ec2-user/demo/n1/pgedge/data/pg16/postgresql.auto.conf INFO: restore global/pg_control (performed last to ensure aborted restores cannot be started) INFO: restore size = 30MB, file total = 1330 INFO: restore command end: completed successfully (469ms)
+20250530-125414Finto a node namedn1in a cluster nameddemo:pgbackrest restore --config=/home/ec2-user/demo/n1/pgedge/backrest/demo_stanza_n1.yaml --set=20250530-125414F --stanza=demo_stanza_n1 --delta --archive-mode=off INFO: restore command begin 2.53.1: --archive-mode=off --config=/home/ec2-user/demo/n1/pgedge/backrest/demo_stanza_n1.yaml --delta --exec-id=61790-4f1fd333 --log-level-console=info --pg1-path=/home/ec2-user/demo/n1/pgedge/data/pg16 --process-max=3 --repo1-cipher-pass=<redacted> --repo1-cipher-type=aes-256-cbc --repo1-path=/var/lib/pgbackrest/n1 --repo1-type=posix --set=20250530-125414F --stanza=demo_stanza_n1 INFO: repo1: restore backup set 20250530-125414F, recovery will start at 2025-05-30 12:54:14 INFO: remove invalid files/links/paths from '/home/ec2-user/demo/n1/pgedge/data/pg16' INFO: write updated /home/ec2-user/demo/n1/pgedge/data/pg16/postgresql.auto.conf INFO: restore global/pg_control (performed last to ensure aborted restores cannot be started) INFO: restore size = 30MB, file total = 1330 INFO: restore command end: completed successfully (469ms)⚠️There is currently a known issue with the pgBackRest configuration file in clusters deployed automatically with the

-ERROR: [072]: restore command must be run on the PostgreSQL host
+clustermodule.
+If you encounter the following error:ERROR: [072]: restore command must be run on the Postgres host

 Modify the configuration file, commenting out the line that sets the host address and retry your restore.